rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Diamond Model.md

 ### Service Providers
 Refers to the organization that provides services considered critical for the adversary.
 For example, internet service providers, domain registrars, and webmail providers.
 ## Event Meta Features
+Six possible meta-features can be added to the Diamond Model.
+Meta-features are not required, but they can add some valuable information or intelligence to the Diamond Model.
+### Timestamp
+Refers to the time and date of the intrusion event.
+Each event can be recorded with a date and time that it occurred, such as 2021-09-12 02:10:12.136.
+It can also include when the event started and stopped.
+Timestamps are essential to help determine the patterns and group the malicious activity.
+### Phase
+"Every malicious activity contains two or more phases which must be successfully executed in succession to achieve the desired result."

+The phases of an intrusion, attack, or breach.
+A great example can be the [Cyber Kill Chain](obsidian://open?vault=security-notes&file=Defensive%20Security%2FCyber%20Defense%20Frameworks%2FCyber%20Kill%20Chain) or [Unified Kill Chain](obsidian://open?vault=security-notes&file=Defensive%20Security%2FCyber%20Defense%20Frameworks%2FUnified%20Kill%20Chain).
+### Result
+The event results can be labelled as "success," "failure," or "unknown."
+The event results can also be related to the CIA (confidentiality, integrity, and availability) triad, such as Confidentiality Compromised, Integrity Compromised, and Availability Compromised.

+Another approach can also be documenting all of the post-conditions resulting from the event.

+It is crucial to capture the results and post-conditions of an adversary's operations, but sometimes they might not always be known.
+### Direction
+Helps describe host-based and network-based events and represents the direction of the intrusion attack.
+The Diamond Model of Intrusion Analysis defines seven potential values:
+1. Victim-to-Infrastructure
+2. Infrastructure-to-Victim
+3. Infrastructure-to-Infrastructure
+4. Adversary-to-Infrastructure
+5. Infrastructure-to-Adversary
+6. Bidirectional
+7. Unknown
+### Methodology
+This meta-feature will allow an analyst to describe the general classification of intrusion, for example, phishing, DDoS, breach, port scan, etc.
+### Resources
+"Every intrusion event requires one or more external resources to be satisfied prior to success."

+Examples of the resources can include the following:
+1. Software (e.g operating systems, virtualization software, or Metasploit framework)
+2. Knowledge (e.g how to use Metasploit, how to perform Lateral Movement)
+3. Information (e.g username/password to masquerade)
+4. Hardware (e.g servers, workstations, routers)
+5. Funds (e.g money to purchase domains or servers)
+6. Facilities (e.g electricity or shelter)
+7. Access (e.g network path from host to victim and vice versa)